 Swingby Skybridge aims to build fast, decentralized, and user friendly swaps for ECDSA-based blockchains (Bitcoin + all forks, Ethereum, Binance Chain, EOS, Tron, TomoChain, VeChain, etc.) by using Threshold-Signature-Scheme (TSS).

 Businesses that hold assets on behalf of other parties can be described as custodians.
 Custodians store their clients’ assets in addresses that they (the custodians) control by virtue of knowing the linked private key(s) to those addresses.

 But those custodians bear the risks of private key loss or theft, which in both cases lead to loss of control of their clients’ funds.
 So today, custodians typically store the majority of their clients’ assets in multi-signature addresses, and they store the controlling private keys offline.
 Although this is more secure than having private keys stored on internet-connected devices, the tradeoff is that it is inconvenient, and creates operational complexities for parties acting as custodians.

-Swingby Skybridge uses technology based on a paper entitled Fast Multiparty Threshold ECDSA with Fast Trustless Setup by Rosario Gennaro and Steven Goldfeder, which described the first threshold ECDSA signature scheme protocol that supports multiparty signatures with efficient, dealer-less key generation.
+Swingby Skybridge uses technology based on research by esteemed academics in the area of research, allowing us to realize the first threshold ECDSA/EdDSA signature scheme protocol that supports multiparty signatures with efficient, dealer-less key generation.

-This is the basis of a decentralized custodian.
+This forms the basis of a modern decentralized custodian solution.